scotthmccoy/scotthmccoy.github.io/_posts/2024-10-09-AsyncStream.md

 I've cobbled together an AsyncStream version of an observable actor, but unlike a Publisher, requires a Task dedicated to awaiting outputs from the iterator.

-It also doesn't work all the way, and I can't be bothered to fix it.
-You can see in the output that the Apple and Banana subscribers each only get a portion of the intended output.
-I'm sure I could figure out how to get the actor to provide a unique stream to each subscriber, store the subscribers in a dict or something, and cancel them to free up the dedicated Tasks, but at that point I feel like I would have just re-created the Observable Actor.
+It doesn't quite work - you can see in the output that the Apple and Banana subscribers each only get a portion of the intended output.
+I'm sure I could figure out how to get the actor to provide a unique stream to each subscriber, store the subscribers in a dict or something, and cancel them to free up the dedicated Tasks, but at that point I feel like I would have just re-created the CurrentValueSubject on the Observable Actor.

 ```
 import UIKit